Back to posts

 assert factorize 15 == [3, 5]

-But the property is simpler to state than to verify:
+But the property is easier to state:

 -- Property-based: simpler to state than to compute